kushagra06/KCRL-Docs/docs/index.md

 Landmarks constraints: Visit each of the landmarks before reaching the destination.
 We construct these constraints using the PySDD package.
 More details in the paper.

 * To add landmarks constraints, use `scripts/landmarks_constraints.py`.
-In the code, you'll need to change the `edge_var_map` file and the vtree file to the files that you got in the previous step.
+In the code, you'll need to change the edge var file and the vtree file to the files that you got in the previous step.
+According change the json map file.
-* Also change the `landmarks` list in the code according to landmarks of your choice.
+* Specify your landmarks in the `landmarks` list.
 * Run the code (python3) `python landmarks_constraints.py` to get the sdd for landmarks constraints.

 #### Combining the main psdd with the constraint sdd

-* Use `scripts/paths_psdd_mult.cpp` file for multiplying the two (p)sdds.
-(Using the psdd C++ package).
+We can multiply two psdds, one sdd and a psdd, or two sdds using the psdd C++ package.
+We need to convert all sdds to psdds to perform multiplication.
+Use `scripts/paths_psdd_mult.cpp` file to execute this operation.
 * Change the vtree, sdd, and psdd file paths in the code.
-* Read the input psdd file.
-Also, convert the sdd into psdd using `ConvertSddToPsdd` method in `PsddManager` class and change the name of the output file appropriately.
+* All the sdds should be converted into psdds using `ConvertSddToPsdd` method in `PsddManager` class.
+Change the name of the output file appropriately.
 * Run the code.
 ```
 g++ -no-pie paths_psdd_mult.cpp src/psdd_manager.cpp src/psdd_node.cpp src/psdd_parameter.cpp src/psdd_unique_table.cpp src/random_double_generator.cpp -Iinclude -Llib/linux -lsdd -lgmp